-A student who has not attended AAMU for one or more semesters and who wishes to return should consult with the Office of Admissions to determine enrollment status and to apply for readmission.
+A student who has not attended AAMU for two or more regular terms and who wishes to return should consult with the Office of Admissions to determine enrollment status and to apply for readmission.
+Students who are readmitted to the University after a two-year absence will be governed by the Bulletin under which they re-enter.